 Some businesses don’t invoice their customers, some procrastinate or some do it by the end of the month.
 So, it is important to invoice the customer at the time of the purchase to keep the management in check.
 Use a simple spreadsheet tool available in MS-office and even online

 It is important to cut cash outflows in the business.
-A company needs to maintain a structure which not only focuses on profits but also on costs incurred.
+A company needs to maintain a structure that not only focuses on profits but also on costs incurred.

 Focus on cash flow instead of profits

 This is a critical one to grasp.
-A lot of businesses focus on profits but ignore cash flow, which might result in the failure in the long run.
+A lot of businesses focus on profits but ignore cash flow, which might fail in the long run.
 For this, keep all your attention towards maintaining positive cash flow as it has profits included in it.
 Meet clients that promise cash flow, even if it means having slimmer/smaller profit margins.